 The Rev. Deacon Barbi Click serves as the Missioner for Jubilee Ministries.

 The Missioner for Jubilee Ministries seeks to be a convener of our mission to stand with those who live on the margins.
 This is a social justice ministry of advocacy and service for the poor, oppressed, and marginalized within the Diocese of Missouri.
-This is a ministry to encourage and empower communities of faith within the diocese to advocate and act towards meeting the basic human needs of those on the margins.
-The Missioner will serve alongside the Diocesan Hunger Task Force.
+This is a ministry to encourage and empower communities of faith within the Diocese to advocate and act towards meeting the basic human needs of those on the margins.
+The Missioner serves alongside the Diocesan Hunger Task Force.

 Responsibilities of the Missioner for Jubilee Ministries

 - The creation of a Council of Advice to assist in carrying out their duties.

 - In consultation with the Bishop, designate “Jubilee” ministry centers within the Diocese.

 - Provide resources to communities of faith within the Diocese focused on advocating and acting on the behalf of the unhoused, oppressed, and marginalized.